dpopkov/learnee/jstmlsf5/README.md

 ### 1 - Logging with SLF4J & Logback

-* Logging is keeping a record of specific information from a programs execution.
+* Logging is keeping a record of specific information from a program's execution.
 * Logging uses multiple levels, namely TRACE, DEBUG, INFO, WARN, ERROR which controls. the granularity, severity and verbosity of information.